Best Auto Loan Refinancing Lenders of 2020

 The other things to keep in mind is that if the vehicle is older then typically LTV requirements go down by 10-20% (so a 2008 vehicle may only be eligible for 70% of LTV for a customer who wants to refinance auto loan with bad credit).
 The only way to get a chance of a low interest auto loans for bad credit is by getting to a very low LTV.

 Frequently asked questions (FAQs) about refinancing

 While simple on the surface, auto loan refinancing often leads to a number of commonly asked questions.
+After all, you're looking for the best loan deals possible.
 Going into all these questions would go beyond the scope of this article.

 Therefore, we’ve collected an ever-growing list of frequently asked questions and answers with engaging explainer videos here.
 To make it easy for readers to find what they’re looking for, we sorted the questions in 12 categories: